louthy/language-ext/README.md

 ### Maps

 We also support dictionaries.
-Again the word Dictionary is such a pain to type, especially when they have a perfectly valid alternative name in the functional world: `map`.
+Again the word `Dictionary` is such a pain to type, especially when there's a perfectly valid alternative used in the functional world: `map`.

 To create an immutable map, you no longer have to type: